Are you looking for impactful resume action words and power verbs?

 What Are The Top 20 Resume Power Words?

-What are Some Resume Buzz Words 2023 to Leave Off Your Resume?
+What are Some Resume Buzz Words to Avoid in Your Resume?

 The resume already has limited space.
 So choose your words carefully to maximize the impact on recruiters.